 Festus Consults with King Agrippa II, 25:13-22

 the king: Grk. basileus, king or chief ruler.
 In the LXX basileus appears frequently to translate Heb. melek (SH-4428).
 In the Tanakh the title "king" was not associated with the size of territory governed, but the authority wielded.
 A monarchy controlled the executive, judicial and legislative functions of government.
-Soon after the death of his father (Acts 12:23) in AD 50 Agrippa II received from Caesar Claudius, at whose court he was brought up (Ant.
+When Herod Agrippa I died in 44 AD (Acts 12:23) the son was a youth of only 17 years and considered too young to assume the government of Judea.
+Claudius therefore placed the country under the care of a procurator ("Herod," ISBE).
+In AD 50 Agrippa II received from Caesar Claudius, at whose court he was brought up (Ant.
 XIX, 9:2, XX, 1:1), the principality of Chalcis.

 Four years afterwards (A.D.
 53), from the same emperor, Agrippa II was given the territory of the former tetrarchy of Philip (Gaulanitis, Batanea and Trachonitis) and Abila, a city in the Decapolis, along with the title of king (Ant.
 XX, 7:1).
 Three years later he received a further considerable increase of territory from Caesar Nero, who added the regions of Tiberias and Taricheae, on the west side of the Sea of Galilee, together with Julias in Perea and fourteen neighboring villages (Ant.
 XX, 8:4).
 In token of gratitude to Nero, Agrippa changed the name of Caesarea Philippi, the capital of Gaulanitis, to Neronias (Bruce).
 See the Additional Note below on Agrippa.